Skip to product information

 2010 Contemporary Ceramic Art Hagi Grand Prize Exhibition 2010 (Hagi Museum of Art, Yamaguchi Prefecture, Urakami Memorial Museum) Honorable Mention

-2017 Hyogo Prefectural Art Encouragement Award
+2017 Hyogo Prefecture Art Encouragement Award

-2018: 11th Contemporary Tea Ceremony Exhibition, Excellence Award 23rd Mino Tea Bowl Exhibition, Gold Award
+2018: 11th Contemporary Tea Ceremony Exhibition, Excellence Award; 23rd Mino Tea Bowl Exhibition, Gold Award

 2019 12th Contemporary Tea Ceramics Exhibition Excellence Award 5th Geibunkyo Exhibition Kyoto City Mayor Award